Testing genes to see if cancer is likely to come back

-You might hear your doctor call this type of test a gene expression profiling (GEP) test, a gene expression analysis test or a gene assay.
+You might hear your doctor call this type of test a tumour profiling test, a gene expression profiling (GEP) test, a gene expression analysis test, or a gene assay.

 Examples include EndoPredict (EPclin score), Oncotype DX Breast Recurrence Score and Prosigna.